Vertex AI is powerful.

 Build and integrate

-We build the pipeline, agent, or tuned model endpoint in your Google Cloud project - not a demo environment.
-Integration with your CRM, data warehouse, or internal tools happens in this phase.
-We run structured evals against real data, not synthetic test cases, and iterate until output quality meets the bar we agreed on in scoping.
+We build the pipeline, agent, or tuned endpoint in your Google Cloud project - not a demo - and integrate it with your CRM, data warehouse, or internal tools.
+We run evals against real data and iterate until quality meets the bar.

 3